 Traveling the Netherlands, our own backyard, has been a blast.
 Especially because it was quiet everywhere due to the Corona pandemic.
 We visited tourist hotspots, top attractions and must-see places that normally would see hundreds of people a day, and we were actually the only one walking around now.
 Shooting photos for this Netherlands blog has never been this easy.

 This blog was written by travel writer and Traveltomtom team member Ashley.
 She explored the Netherlands on behalf of Traveltomtom, seeking for the best tourist attractions and some unique off the beaten path destinations and hidden gems.
-Have a look on her Instagram.
+Have a look at her Instagram.

 I hope all these Netherlands travel tips were helpful for your next adventure.
 Safe travels!